 Because of a disgusting decision, many CentOS users are thinking to switch a different Distribution that provides LONG TERM SUPPORT (LTS).

-If you’re switching to different distribution, then which Distribution you are going to use, please suggest to our readers.
+If you’re switching to different Distribution, which Distribution you will use, please suggest to our readers.

-If you stuck somewhere while migrating or having a query, please contact us, and definitely share which OS you’re going to use if you are not migrating.
+If you are stuck somewhere while migrating or having a query, don’t hesitate to get in touch with us, and definitely share which OS you’re going to use if you are not migrating.